Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Introduction: Properties of the visuo-motor system endowing visual search

 \subsection{Foveated Retinotopy: A non-linear, radial organization}

-While many species have a rather uniform retinotopy which gives equal weights in all direction from the visual field (notably preys such as rabbits), the mapping of the visual field in humans and many mammals is characterized by a foveated retinotopy, with a substantial disparity in resolution between a central area and the peripheral regions.
-Already at the retina, the mapping is radial and the density of photoreceptors decreases exponentially with eccentricity~\citep{Anstis1974}, defining a so called \emph{log-polar} mapping.
-This radial organization of the retina, with highest acuity in the center and decreasing acuity in the periphery, is largely maintained across the different stages of visual processing in the brain, as shown by functional magnetic resonance imaging (fMRI) to map visual responses in the human cortex~\citep{Tootell1998,Dougherty2003}.
-A first study by Tootell et al~\citep{Tootell1998} focused on the phenomenon of spatial attention and sought to elucidate the response exhibited when a bar stimulus is presented in a subdivided visual field.
-As a result, a foveated retinotopic mapping of the visual field is observed in the early visual areas, specifically V1, V2, and V3.
-Dougerthy et al~\citep{Dougherty2003} then worked on the representation in the same areas when stimuli varying in eccentricity or angular direction were projected in direct association with the log-polar reference.
+While many species, such as prey animals like rabbits, have a uniform retinal topography that assigns roughly equal importance to all parts of the visual field, humans and many mammals possess a foveated retinotopy.
+This organization features a sharp disparity in resolution, with a high-acuity central area and lower-resolution peripheral regions.
+Its center defines the point of fixation.
+Already at the retina, the mapping is mostly radial and the density of photoreceptors decreases exponentially with eccentricity~\citep{Anstis1974}, defining a so called \emph{log-polar} mapping.
+This radial organization of the retina, with highest acuity in the center and decreasing acuity in the periphery, is largely maintained across the different stages of visual processing in the brain, as shown in the human cortex by functional magnetic resonance imaging (fMRI) to map visual responses~\citep{Tootell1998,Dougherty2003}.
+A first study by~\citet{Tootell1998} focused on the phenomenon of spatial attention and sought to elucidate the response exhibited when a bar stimulus is presented in a subdivided visual field.
+As a result, a foveated retinotopic mapping of the visual field is observed in the early visual areas, specifically V1, V2, and V3. \citet{Dougherty2003} then worked out the representation in the same areas when stimuli varying in eccentricity or angular direction were projected in direct association with the log-polar reference.
 These studies showed how different regions of visual cortex are activated depending on the position of stimuli in the visual field, confirming previously proposed models.